-For purposes of the EIA, it is acknowledged that the NNR will issue a license for the establishment of an NNR at any particular site only if full compliance with the radiological dose limits and dose constraints is demonstrated, taking into account the principles of ALARA and all other matters relating to the overall safety case.
+For purposes of the EIA, it is acknowledged that the NNR will issue a license for the establishment of a nuclear power station at any particular site only if full compliance with the radiological dose limits and dose constraints is demonstrated, taking into account the principles of ALARA and all other matters relating to the overall safety case.
 Considering the methodologies for dose assessment that are presented in this report, it is recommended that the approach be accepted as adequately protective against adverse health effects to members of the community.
-This applies to the construction phase, operational phase and decommissioning.